jentery/508/index.md

 What does plain text do?
 How is it processed?

-Woerkshop: On typefaces and fonts
+Workshop: On typefaces and fonts

 Read: Selections from Tenen, *Plain Text* (PDF)